itaysabato/regrettable/README.md

      * If a promise (or anything else) is returned, it will replace the awaitedValue as
      * the subject of awaiting.
      *
+     * Note that when the async function returns a value (which can also be a promise
+     * that is pending) this hook will be called as well.
+     *
      * @param controller The unique controller object coupled with the underlying async function.
      * @param awaitedValue The value or promise that will be awaited for.
      * @return A replacement promise or value for awaitedValue or undefined to keep it.